gr2m/bahncard-calculator/README.md

 and gather all the tickets from the past 11 months (because that's all they give us...) and turns it into a CSV (because they forgot about that feature, right?)

-As of now, it only gathers the data, but does not calculation, what BahnCard would save the most money.
-That shoudln't be hard anymore.
-Just gimme a reason to do it, or DIY ;-)
+As of now, it only gathers the data, but does not calculate what BahnCard would have saved the most.
+That shouldn't be hard to add though.
+The hard part is done.

 Usage